 MusiciansRonan Apcar

 Ronan Apcar is a pianist and composer who is garnering a reputation of versatility, edge, and tenacity.
-Described as “a talent beyond his age” (Limelight Magazine), his love for music across many styles – jazz to the avant-garde, contemporary art music to alternative rock and pop – translates into his open-minded and exciting work as a musician.
+Described as “a talent beyond his age” (Limelight Magazine), his love for music across many styles – jazz to the avant-garde, contemporary art music to alternative rock and pop – translates into his open-minded, exciting, and unique work as a musician.

 Besides music, Ronan is a tragic beach bum and enjoys road trips.
 He loves a good mountain-top view, a quick boogie, doing general knowledge quizzes (though never doing very well) and enjoys volunteering in local co-operatives.

-Ronan is honoured and excited to have commenced at the Australian National Academy of Music (ANAM) in 2023, studying with Timothy Young.
+Ronan is honoured to be at the Australian National Academy of Music (ANAM) in 2024 for his second year, studying with Timothy Young.

 FROM: Sydney, NSW.
 Lands of the Gadigal people.